 - 1. Calculate eligible amount of working capital. - 2.
 Calculate eligible amount of equipment and furniture. - 3.
 Calculate Business Applicant's total eligible uses of funds.
-(Sum of Step 1 and 2) - 4.
-Identify all potentially duplicative assistance through the Program Application.
+(Sum of Step 1 and 2)

+- 4. Identify all potentially duplicative assistance.
 (SBA, NFIP, other business interruption insurance, etc.) - 5.
-Verify all duplicative assistance received or approved for the Business Applicant and determine amount considered to be duplicative with the grant award. - 6.
+Verify all duplicative assistance received or approved for the Business Applicant and determine amount considered to be duplicative. - 6.
 Deduct assistance determined to be duplicative from the Business Applicant's eligible uses of funds. - 7.
 Calculate final unmet need.
 (Step 3 minus Step 6) - 8.
-Determine maximum loan award amount.
-(Lesser of Step 7 or fifty thousand dollars (\$50,000))11.
+Determine maximum grant award amount.
+(Lesser of Step 7 or one hundred fifty thousand dollars (\$150,000)).17

-The SBF Program provides funding up to the established award cap of fifty thousand dollars (\$50,000).
-Businesses with unmet needs greater than fifty thousand dollars (\$50,000) may apply for the Program, but the SBF Program may only fund up to fifty thousand dollars (\$50,000) of the unmet need.
-The SBF Program will calculate the maximum unmet need
+The SBF Program provides funding up to the established award cap of one hundred fifty thousand dollars (\$150,000).
+Businesses with unmet needs greater than one hundred fifty thousand dollars (\$150,000) may apply for the Program, but the SBF Program may only fund up to one hundred fifty thousand dollars (\$150,000) of the unmet need.
+The SBF Program will calculate the maximum unmet need and award amount for each Business Applicant.
+Business Applicants will then select which items to accept funding for, up to one hundred fifty thousand dollars (\$150,000); using the Intended Use of Funds Form.
+The Intended Use of Funds Form outlines the agreed upon uses for the Recovery Grant and will be used to ensure that businesses expend financial assistance on eligible uses as outlined in the form.